Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My husband and a friend recently was deployed to Iraq as civillians attached to military units.
 My friends and family are wanting to put together simple little care packages for their units and want to try to send one in time for Thanksgiving and one for Christmas.

 A good place to go is http://www.adoptaplatoon.org .
 Once you join you can send pkgs to the chaplains for distribution and they give out requests for the items most needed by the soldiers.
-Some are in remote posts and have no PX.

 A friend of mine looked up some information about good items to send as we are in the process of organizing some packages to send as well.
 Here are a few ideas: